rohinibarla/bcse/how-ok-google-work/README.md

 ![Siri without Wifi](hey-siri-offline.png "Siri in offline also woke up")

-So the recognition of speech happens in the device itself.
+So the recognition of this phrase "Hey Siri" sound to speech happens in the device itself.

 . . .